pupilfirst/wd301-scripts/handling-advanced-ui-events/create-new-task/README.md

 export const TasksProvider: React.FC<React.PropsWithChildren> = ({
   children,
 }) => {
-  const [state, dispatch] = useReducer(taskReducer, initialState);
+  // Create a state and dispatch with `useReducer` passing in the `taskReducer` and an initial state.
+Pass these as values to our contexts. const [state, dispatch] = useReducer(taskReducer, initialState);
   return (
     <TasksStateContext.Provider value={state}>